 The terms SSL, TLS, and STARTTLS are often used in relation to securing a connection, but not everyone knows what these mean.
 This article provides some basic information about each term.

-SSL stands for "Secure Sockets Layer", and utilized SSL certificates to help identify the server you are connecting to and start encryption.
+SSL stands for "Secure Sockets Layer", and SSL certificates are used to help identify the server you are connecting to and to start encryption.
 This was one of the recommended protocols used by services that required encryption until 2015.
 In 2015, the latest version of the SSL protocol (SSL v3.0) was considered insecure due to a flaw that could allow secret information to be read (called the POODLE attack).
-Because of this, no versions of the SSL encryption protocols have been enabled by default since cPanel 11.46.
+Because of this, no versions of the SSL-encryption protocols have been enabled by default since cPanel 11.46.
 Although the protocols specifically defined as SSL are no longer in general use, the term "SSL" can still be used to refer to a secured connection that uses either the SSL or TLS protocols.

-TLS stands for "Transport Layer Security" and is the successor for the SSL protocol.
+TLS stands for "Transport Layer Security" and is the successor to the SSL protocol.
 As the successor, it is still compatible with SSL certificates.
 TLS has several similarities with SSL, but it had enough internal differences that the protocol was given its own name instead of SSL v4.
-With this change, the developers also switched the way versioning was done and only change the minor version with each new release.
+With this change, the SSL/TLS developers also switched the way versioning was done and now only change the minor version with each new release.

 Version 1.0 of TLS is also considered insecure at this time (due to the BEAST exploit) and should be avoided if possible.
 As of cPanel 68, we enable only TLS 1.2 by default.
 This helps ensure a secure connection to the server and its services.
 TLS 1.3 has been proposed, and future secured connections will likely continue to utilize newer versions of the TLS protocol.